2. Measurements and Calculations for Conversions to Vertical Lift

 6.3.
 Tighten the set screws on the right cable drum with a hand wrench.
 Keep turning the set screws until it hits the shaft, then turn it a final 3/4" more.

 6.4.
 It is now time to wind the new springs, but before doing so, I recommend marking the shaft just beyond the winding cone.
-This is a final step taken to assure that you have installed the springs on the correct sides of the center bracket.
+This is a final step taken to ensure that you have installed the springs on the correct sides of the center bracket.
 Torsion springs always grow in length when they are wound in the proper direction.
-If your spring does not get longer as you wind it, you are winding it the wrong direction probably because it is improperly installed.
+If your spring does not get longer as you wind it, you are winding it the wrong direction, probably because it is improperly installed.
 We recurrently get calls about springs coming loose from the cones at about six turns.
 If this happens, switch the springs.

 6.5.
 Paint a white or light-colored line across the torsion spring.
 If you lose count of how many turns your have on the torsion spring as you wind it, you can count the number of times the white paint strip wraps around the spring.